annargrs/annargrs.github.io/_pages/lab.md

 I use "safety" in the engineering sense of the word: the NLP systems should actually do what their developers are promising, the same way as e.g. construction engineers ensure that the bridges they build withstand the target load.
 This is inextricably linked to the topic of robustness of generalization: the NLP systems are trained on some data, and to perform in the real world they need to generalize to the real-world data.

 My current work in this area is backed by 2023 DFF Inge Lehmann grant (see [upcoming positions](#phd-and-postdoc-positions)).
 It focuses on the development of a benchmark that would reward systems for generalizing rather than memorizing their training data.
 This project has a planned collaboration with :us: [New York University](https://allenai.org/).
+I also host an industrial PhD student co-funded by Innovation Fund Denmark, whose work focuses on robust assistance with clinical note entry.

 Some relevant past work:
 {% bibliography --query @*[project=robustness] %}